2020 Tablighi Jamaat COVID-19 hotspot in Pakistan

-A Tablighi Jamaat religious congregation that took place in Lahore's Raiwind Markaz in early March 2020 was a COVID-19 super-spreader event with more than 539 confirmed cases linked to the event being reported across the country.
+A Tablighi Jamaat religious congregation that took place at Raiwind Markaz in Lahore, Pakistan, in early March 2020 was a COVID-19 super-spreader event with more than 539 confirmed cases linked to the event being reported across the country.
 Science and Technology Minister Fawad Chaudhry blamed the "stubbornness of the clergy" for the event having gone ahead despite the COVID-19 pandemic.

-According to a report by the Punjab Special Branch, approximately 70,000 to 80,000 members may have attended the congregation at the Raiwind Markaz on 10 March, with the majority being from various parts of Pakistan and 3,000 attendees from 40 foreign countries.
-Jamaat's management claimed 250,000 members have attended the congregation at the Raiwind Markaz.
+According to a report by the Punjab Special Branch, approximately 70,000 to 80,000 members may have attended the congregation at the Raiwind Markaz on 10 March, with the majority from various parts of Pakistan and 3,000 attendees from 40 other countries.
+Jamaat's management claimed 250,000 members had attended the congregation at the Raiwind Markaz.

 As of 8 April 2020, a total of 20,000 people who attended Tablighi Ijtema have been quarantined and the Pakistan government is trying to track down the remaining attendees.

 As of 15 April 2020, over 60% of the COVID-19 cases in Pakistan have been linked to pilgrims returning from the Middle East and followers of Tablighi jamaat.